cogent3/cogent3/doc/cookbook/loading_sequences.rst

 Using a third-party plugin for sequence storage
 -----------------------------------------------

 Sequence collections and alignments have a ``.storage`` attribute which holds the underlying sequence data and provides basic functions for obtaining it.
 Users can install a third-party plugin which is customized for different types of sequence data.
 The following examples require you install the ``cogent3-h5seqs`` plugin.
-This provides alternate storage for both unaligned sequences and for alignments.
+This project provides alternative storage for both unaligned sequences and for alignments.

 .. code-block:: shell